Gemini API in Ruby: Interactions Client Notes

 Server-Side State with previous_interaction_id

 Pass an ID instead of a transcript.
-When an interaction completes, the API returns an ID; on the next turn you pass it as previous_interaction_id and Gemini retrieves the conversation history from the prior interaction rather than waiting for you to resend it.
+When an interaction completes, the API returns an ID.
+On the next turn you pass it as previous_interaction_id, and Gemini retrieves the history from the prior interaction rather than waiting for Rails to resend the whole conversation.

 payload = {